Select Category

 D. an animal

-Q6.
-Animals that ONLY eat meat are called
+Q17.
+Organisms that only eat meat are

-Q7.
+Q22.
 How many consumers are in the image above?

 ×